isomerpages/nlb-reference/_business-management/strategic-planning-for-non-profit-organizations.md

 With a rapidly changing and chaotic global business climate, this book eschews the traditional strategic planning formula and advocates incorporating four strategic shock absorbers in the planning process that will enable leaders to ride out unpredictable economic turmoil and triumph over adversity.

-* Wittmann, R. & Reuter, M. (2013).
+* Wittmann, R. &amp; Reuter, M. (2013).
 Strategic planning: How to deliver maximum value through effective business strategy.
 London: Kogan Page.
 Available from NLB Overdrive.

 This book is a useful guide on crafting and implementing successful strategies to boost company revenues and staff performance.
 It also covers risk management, values based management, value chain and competitive advantage and leadership skills.